raspberrypilearning/getting-started-with-git/worksheet.md

 ## Making major changes

 Imagine you're talking to your friend about your amazing project, and they have a really cool idea for some changes you could make to improve it.
-Your friend suggests using lidar rather than ultrasonics.
+Your friend suggests using lidar rather than ultrasonic sensors.
 The changes are quite large though, and you're worried that if you make them, you might break the project.
-You could make a copy of the directory and start working on this copy, but to keep using Git you'd have to make an entriely new rep. This could all get quite confusing.
+You could make a copy of the directory and start working on this copy, but to keep using Git you'd have to make an entirely new rep. This could all get quite confusing.
 Luckily Git has a feature called `branches` that allow you to make copies without losing or altering your original work.

 1. First, you can have a look at your repo's current status.